-Our Pledge, Our People, Our Singapore: Scenes From National Day Parade 2019
+Our Pledge, Our People, Our Singapore - Scenes From NDP 2019

 Ever wondered about the origins of our National Pledge?
 According to the National Heritage Board's website:

 The 1950s and 1960s were a time of communal tension and racial riots.
 Hence, there was a pressing need for the young nation to forge a common identity and sense of belonging among citizens of different races and religions.

 "When we separated from Malaysia, we were trying to inculcate national consciousness that we are now independent from Malaya.
 So I thought, we need to have something to gel the people together."—Oral history interview with Mr Ong Pang Boon by the National Archives of Singapore, 2007.

 In October 1965, Mr William Cheng, Principal Assistant Secretary of Administration of the Ministry of Education, mooted the idea of a pledge to inculcate national consciousness and patriotism in schools.
 The idea gained the support of then Minister for Education, Mr Ong Pang Boon, who gave the task of drafting the pledge to Mr Philip Liau, Advisor on Textbooks and Syllabuses, and Mr George Thomson, Director of the Political Study Centre.

 Mr Ong sent the two drafts to the late Mr S. Rajaratnam, then Minister for Foreign Affairs, for his comments.
 After that, the draft underwent another round of revisions by Ministry officials as well as then Prime Minister Mr Lee Kuan Yew before submission to the Cabinet for final approval.

 Since then, the pledge has been recited by students at the start of the school day, and during the National Day Parade and school assemblies.
 Now you know!